-Once the download and installation is complete click Inkscape.
-A descriptive blurb for the application appears.
-Hover your mouse over it and click Open to begin working with Inkscape.
+13. Once the download and installation is complete click Launch and you are ready to begin working with Inkscape.

 Congratulations!
 You have now installed Inkscape onto your Windows computer.

 If you need further help, please visit the FAQ section for Windows specific problems on the Inkscape website.